Do What I Mean

 You could say COVID is something to take seriously, and you would be right.
 You could say the Australian government acted for the Greater Good, but that is exactly what the Chinese government would have said.

 I believe that the underlying issue why disinformation is such a resilient problem, and censorship is inadequate at best, is that many have lost faith in science and the government.
-Trust must be earned, and the very journalists and scholars we suppress are our best bet on restoring faith, but censorship short-circuits their work.
+Trust must be earned, and the very journalists and scholars we suppress are our best bet on restoring faith.